 A philosophy major may seek employment as a postsecondary teacher, a minister, or might plan to obtain a graduate degree in a profession such as law, for which a background in philosophy is often recommended.
 Philosophy, literally the "love of knowledge," is the parent of all other academic disciplines.
 One of philosophy's aims is to provide a way to see all knowledge as a whole in order to arrive at insights none of the other disciplines can achieve.
-Another of philosophy's functions is to seek answers to problems in its own specialties such as ethics Since programs differ at each college, students who intend to transfer should consult program outlines published by the college or university.
+Another of philosophy's functions is to seek answers to problems in its own specialties such as ethics and logic.
+Philosophy's concern is to deal with perplexing questions, which no other discipline can cope with, that people have been asking for thousands of years.

+Since programs differ at each college, students who intend to transfer should consult program outlines published by the college or university.
 The following recommended courses prepare students for most baccalaureate institutions.
 Students should prepare their quarterly schedules with the assistance of an advisor knowledgeable in this transfer area.

-Recommended Pre-Major Courses Credits ANTH& 100 Survey of Anthropology5 HIST& PHIL& 101 Intro to Philosophy5 PHIL& PHIL PHIL 230 East Indian Philosophy5 PHIL 240 Philosophy of Religion5 PSYC& 100 General Psychology......5 REL email: PE@bigbend.edu
+Recommended Pre-Major Courses Credits

+ANTH& 100 Survey of Anthropology 5

+HIST& 116 Western Civilization I 5

+PHIL& 101 Intro to Philosophy 5

+PHIL& 120 Symbolic Logic 5

+PHIL 210 Ethics 5

+PHIL 230 East Indian Philosophy 5

+PHIL 240 Philosophy of Religion 5

+PSYC& 100 General Psychology 5

+REL World Religions